nicholasphair/moralpain_config/README.md

-# Ubuntu 20.04 with Lean Prover and mathlib
+# Ubuntu 20.04, Lean Prover 3 Community, mathlib

 This directory supports building of a docker image for using the Lean Prover with mathlib